Zika May Lead to Bilateral Posterior Uveitis in Infected Adults

 They concluded by stressing the importance of making an accurate diagnosis of posterior uveitis in these patients because macular lesions threaten vision.
 They also stressed that long-term follow-up of patients with Zika virus-associated posterior uveitis is essential for monitoring the effects of inflammatory chorioretinal lesions.

-The report of this case, “Bilateral posterior uveitis associated with Zika virus infection,
+The report of this case, “Bilateral posterior uveitis associated with Zika virus infection,” was published online in December by The Lancet.

 Nearly 200 US Pregnant Women Confirmed with Zika